-Pamela Reddy advises on a full spectrum of high-stakes white collar defense matters and investigations with a UK nexus.
+Pamela Reddy advises on a full spectrum of high-stakes white collar defense matters and investigations.

-Leveraging more than 25 years’ experience, Ms. Reddy represents global companies and their senior executives across the entire lifecycle of an investigation, from the initial internal investigation and potential self-reporting, to interviews under caution, through defending clients in jury trials.
-She regularly helps clients navigate:
+As Head of the London White Collar Defense & Investigations team and London MLRO, Pamela leverages three decades of experience to guide global companies and their senior executives across the entire life cycle of an investigation — from the initial internal investigation and potential self-reporting, to interviews under caution and defending clients in jury trials.
+She represents clients in:

 • High-profile public inquiries

-• Internal investigations, including allegations of abuse at well-known sports clubs
+• Non-financial misconduct investigations, including those involving allegations of abuse at well-known sports clubs, sexual misconduct, bullying, and racial discrimination

-Prior to joining the firm, Ms. Reddy was a partner at another global law firm.
+Prior to joining the firm, she was a partner at another global law firm.
 Before that, she led a team at a boutique criminal law firm.

 Government Enforcement and Investigations

-• A prominent consortium of companies in relation to a wide-ranging multijurisdictional SFO investigation, as well as liaising with numerous other UK and foreign regulators
+• A prominent consortium of companies in a wide-ranging multijurisdictional SFO investigation, and in liaising with other UK and non-UK regulators

-• A high profile shipping company in relation to the highly reported criminal and civil investigations by the Insolvency service, which successfully resulted in the criminal investigation being dropped
+• A high-profile shipping company in highly reported criminal and civil Insolvency Service investigations, which successfully resulted in the criminal investigation being dropped

 • A global telecommunications company pre- and post-acquisition as part of a cross-border investigation into potential criminal activities, including politically sensitive embezzlement and corruption issues

-• A leading international bank in relation to responding to requests from regulators in response to the liquidation of Wirecard AG amid allegations of fraud and criminal conduct*
+• A leading international bank in responding to regulators’ requests following Wirecard AG’s liquidation amid allegations of fraud and criminal conduct*

 • A significant witness to the SFO investigation into G4S*